slevithan/regex/README.md

 As an alternative to interpolating `RegExp` instances, you might sometimes want to interpolate partial regex patterns as strings.
 Some example use cases:

 - Composing a dynamic number of strings.
-- Adding a pattern in the middle of a character class (not allowed for `RegExp` instances since their top-level syntax context doesn't match).
+- Adding a pattern inside a character class (not allowed for `RegExp` instances since their top-level syntax context doesn't match).
 - Dynamically adding backreferences without their corresponding captures (which wouldn't be valid as a standalone `RegExp`).
 - When you don't want the pattern to specify its own, local flags.